 Compared to other Greek islands, Hydra holidays are not known for being the cheapest in terms of food or accommodation.
 However, you can always find great offers if you book in advance.

 Best Budget To Mid-Range Accommodation In Hydra

 On The Port Mansion Studio

-The Port Mansion Studio is a family-friendly accommodation in a very central position with a great atmosphere and beautifully decorated.
+The Port Mansion Studio is a family-friendly accommodation in a central position with a beautifully decorated atmosphere.

 Glaros Guesthouse is conveniently located right in the heart of Hydra, only meters from the port.
-The Guesthouse is close to all the best traditional restaurants, bars, and shops, and it’s great for a family as well as for couples.
+The Guesthouse is close to all the best traditional restaurants, bars, and shops and is excellent for families and couples.

 Hydra Hotel can also be a great mid-range place to stay in Hydra with a romantic vibe and ideal for couples.
 It features eight tastefully decorated rooms with panoramic views of the island.
 The hotel is in a tranquil location too.

 Luxury Hotels In Hydra